Car Weight Reduction: Reducing Automotive Interior Weight With a High-End and Tech Interior

 Competitive Pricing, Quality Construction

 With the introduction of materials like plastic and aluminum, it might seem like quality would go down.
-You’ll find that these cars have quality where it counts and remains competitive in the market against vehicles that use more traditional materials.
+You’ll find that these cars have a quality where it counts and remains competitive in the market against vehicles that use more traditional materials.

 The price of a car with lightweight features can go up by almost 3%.
 The cost is absorbed by the various other high-tech benefits, keeping the price competitive and the product attractive.